 Fall Semester (September – December) and/or Summer Term (June-August):

 First-Year Mentoring provides every new student with the support of an individual peer mentor regardless of major, course schedule, or potential for success.
 We make every effort to continue the relationship formed between students and their pre-arrival mentors.
 Mentors and students will meet together and communicate via email and text messaging throughout the semester in order to answer questions, discuss their experiences, and connect with important university resources.
-Last year there were over 19,000 face-to-face meetings between students and their FYE peer mentors and the student feedback we receive is very posititive about the experience.
-Additionally our office reserves seats in many high demand General Education courses!
+Last year there were over 19,000 face-to-face meetings between students and their FYE peer mentors and the student feedback we receive is very positive about the experience.

 Winter Semester (January – April):